wenhuach21/wenhuach21/README.md

 In addition to LLM compression, Wenhua is interested in LLM pretraining and post-training, and is eager to contribute deployable technologies.

-**He is actively looking for fully‑remote positions and would greatly appreciate it if you could share any relevant opportunities.**